dashpresshq/archaea/docs/installation/setup.md

   <summary>How do I get future updates </summary>
   <div>
     <p>
-      As long as you use `npx hadmean@latest` then `npx` will always check for updates and use the latest to run the application so you will always be running the latest version of Hadmean.
+      As long as you use `npx hadmean` then `npx` will always check for updates and use the latest to run the application so you will always be running the latest version of Hadmean.
     <br />
     <br />